mattmorgante/laravel-vegaroo/readme.md

 Data Feature / Daily Dozen
 - Make chart scroll sideways on mobile
+- Update weekly report when daily one gets saved after ajax success
 - decrement doesn't work? at least on production
 - Styling of charts (better color coding as well)
 - Style input buttons
 - Style login/register pages
-- Instant error after registration - has to be refreshed, why??
-- How to keep making days (cron job that runs every night at midnight and creates a blank day for each user??)
 - How to edit a previous day?
 Calendar icon on page
 - Content and images for detail pages
-- Update weekly report when daily one gets saved after ajax success

 ------------------------------------------------